 I’m almost always behind on grading for grammar and math tests.
 This is one reason I’m considering using Teaching Textbooks next year (but we really love Math U See so much!).
-Once I’m done grading, I calculate out their grades and tell them.
-Their official report card and end of the school year evaluation comes right before the next school year begins.
+Once I’m done grading, I calculate their grades and tell them.
+Their official report card and end-of-the-school-year evaluation comes right before the next school year begins.
 This is when we review how our school year went the year before and discuss goals.

 "Get to Know Me" Forms: They love filling out their “Get to Know Me” End of the School Year form!
 They love to see how much they grew and how much weight they’ve gained (unlike me!).
 I like to see what subjects they thought they'd love, and which ones they ended up loving.
 (Here's the link to the "Get to Know Me" forms I created).

 Special One-on-One Lunch: This is a great time to get my kiddos alone and get their perspective on what they liked about our school year.
 What curriculum they liked best, what changes would they make, what they found challenging, etc.